Fragrant and bursting with flavors, this tom yum fried rice is a must-try! This amazing dish is simple to prepare and ready in 15 minutes.

 - 1 medium carrot diced

-- 3 cup cooked rice preferably refrigerated overnight (see notes)*
+- 3 cup cooked rice refrigerated or freshly cooked (see notes)*

 - ½ cup frozen green peas